PirtzM/EarlySEC_scRNA/README.md

 Note: All Visium analysis was completed using LoupeBrowser7.
 Aligned files for analysis are available through [Dryad]() [active upon publication]

 ### Subdirectories
-`Data_Preprocessing`: quality control and object preparation for all cells and epithelial subsets of combined datasets and normal, pre-dysplastic, and dysplastic datasets.
+`DataPreprocessing`: quality control and object preparation for all cells and epithelial subsets of combined datasets and normal, pre-dysplastic, and dysplastic datasets.
 Preprocessing is also including gene expression analysis and cluster renaming.

 `Figure_Scripts`: code for recreating figures from the manuscript.